 We need to nurture friendships.

-Friendships also go to the wayside when you are focused on your family sometimes.
+Often times friendships also go to the wayside when you are focused on your family.
 Nurturing friendships that become confidants as well as accountability partners in your life outside of your immediate family is a big part of self-care.
 Whether it is a weekly lunch with a friend, a phone call on a regular basis, or crafting days together, nurturing friendships is important for your health.

 Our relationships will be stronger.